Aritra02091998/Finetuning-VLM-s-Using-DORA/README.md

 # Finetuning-VLM-s-Using-DORA

-DoRA (Weight-Decomposed Low-Rank Adaptation) is a more effective method for parameter-efficient fine-tuning (PEFT) of LLMs, particularly after LORA.
-Here, I have created some notebooks to fine-tune small VLMs on VQA tasks using DORA.
+The paper proposes DoRA (Weight-Decomposed Low-Rank Adaptation) as a more efficient method for parameter-efficient fine-tuning (PEFT) of large models, such as LLaMA or VL-BART, particularly after LORA.
+It aims to bridge the gap between full fine-tuning (FT) and LoRA, improving performance without extra inference costs.
+So far, the public implementation of DORA exists for LLMs.
+Hence, I have created these notebooks to fine-tune small VLMs on VQA tasks using DORA.